 Samsung has a lot of smartphones on offer, but only a few premium options.
 If the larger size and style of the Note 5 or Galaxy S6 Edge+ don’t appeal to you and you want a premium handset with a few bundled extras, the Galaxy S6 is a good fit.

 Coming essentially first in the 2015 premium space means that there’s a lot of competing handsets you could consider at the Samsung Galaxy S6’s outright asking price, whether you fancy the Google Nexus 5X or its sibling the Google Nexus 6P and its very clean Android interface, the actually waterproof Sony Xperia Z5 or any of the mid-to-premium handsets from makers such as Huawei or Oppo.

 Where can I get it?

-	The Samsung Galaxy S6 can be purchased outright or on contract from a wide variety of carriers in its 16B, 64GB or 128GB variants, and quite often appears in our cheap smartphones round ups.
+The Samsung Galaxy S6 can be purchased outright or on contract in its 16B, 64GB or 128GB variants, and quite often appears in our cheap smartphones round ups.
 Because it's been superseded by the Galaxy S7, it can also be picked up on some cheaper plans as well.